-Although not necessarily seen as food, some of these fish are caught for industrial purposes like fish meal, fertilizer, fish oil or pet food.
+Several species of fish are caught for industrial purposes like fish meal, fertilizer, fish oil or pet food.
 Caught in the thousands of metric tons, little of this bounty is harvested for human consumption.
-Other species are incidentally caught, some are hardly caught at all, in spite of large, healthy stocks.
+Other species are incidentally caught with more valuable fish.
+Some species are hardly caught at all, in spite of large, healthy stocks.
 With seafood popularity at an all-time high, combined with decades of over-harvesting popular species, and obvious issues with climate change, it is time that the consuming public became aware of these tasty, plentiful and for the most part unknown fish.

 All of these various types of fish and shellfish are no longer seen as “trash” by those who work in the seafood industry.
 It has been realized for some time now, that what these species represent are an underutilized resource that, if managed correctly, could help our world-wide seafood dilemma on several fronts.
 We live in a time when any seafood that is nutritious and plentiful should not be considered “trash.”
 Hence the use of a new term over the last few decades that accurately describes these fish and shellfish as “underutilized.”